-Currently, the Swiss Federal Law on Public Procurement being revised.
-The main objectives are to reflect the multilateral agreement on public procurement between the member states of the World Trade Organization (WTO) as well as to harmonise the procurement regulations of the Swiss Confederation and the Cantons.
-Furthermore, Parliament aims to introduce regulations with regard to further reductions of carbon dioxide emissions; the launch of subsidies for energy efficient building restorations; and the abolishment of the taxation of the imputed rental value for self-occupied premises.
-Further legislative work concerns the revision of the Swiss Federal Land Use Planning Law affecting, for example, hotels outside the building zone.
+The Swiss Federal Law on Public Procurement is currently being revised, with the amendments aiming to reflect the revised multilateral agreement on public procurement between the member states of the World Trade Organization.
+Moreover, parliament is discussing regulations regarding further reductions of carbon dioxide emissions, the launch of subsidies for energy-efficient building restorations and the abolishment of the taxation of fictious income from self-occupied premises.
+Further legislative work concerns the revision of the Swiss Federal Land Use Planning Law.
 It is not yet possible to forecast when these amended laws will enter into effect.